Studio & Entrepreneurship

 Human-centered design sits at the intersection of empathy and creativity

 IDEO.org showcase many tools to use for creating human-centred design solutions.
 They strive to work with the people they’re designing for to create good decisions in their making.
-To IDEO they see there are 3 phrases to human-centred design which are Inspiration, Ideation and Implementation that define the needs of the audience.
+To IDEO they see there are 3 phrases to human-centred design which are Inspiration, Ideation and Implementation which define the needs of the audience.
 This allows you to reveal endless possibilities in applying these areas of research to help towards your final goal through communicating with the community within service or product.
-This allows your ideas to be adopted and embraced through getting your ideas out there to the world, where you can mould a service or product on the demands of the audience when sharing prototype ideas.
+This allows your ideas to be adopted and embraced by getting your ideas out there to the world, where you can mould a service or product on the demands of the audience when sharing prototype ideas.

 Hello Mondays

-Hello Monday are an agency that builds brands on their experiences by collaborating with their audience.
+Hello Monday is an agency that builds brands on their experiences by collaborating with their audience.
 They’re digital agencies that thrive around products, branding and experiences that truly bring out the best of brands.
 Their clientele range from start-up tech companies to Google, where they work their wonder on human-centred experiences to help brand and develop products and services.
 They base their brand on a positive start of bringing joyful collaboration to the table where they have a ‘Code of Honour’ that delivers endless possibilities to their practice which everyone can be part of their methodology in creating for the good of things.

 Q Health Exchange

 The Q Health Exchange is a £600,000 funding programme.
-Funded by the Health Foundation and NHS England and NHS Improvement, it offers Q members the chance to develop project ideas and submit bids for up to £30,000 of funding.
-This brings people from different medical backgrounds in the NHS to work on ideas that can help benefit the needs of patients and understanding areas of medical research.
+Funded by the Health Foundation NHS England and NHS Improvement, it offers Q members the chance to develop project ideas and submit bids for up to £30,000 of funding.
+This brings people from different medical backgrounds in the NHS to work on ideas that can help benefit the needs of patients and understand areas of medical research.
 This incentive has great power in making a change in the health system and brings ideas together where they can be tested in workshops and other forms of products that can be passed around.
-So there are 30 teams that share their ideas to the Q community where then everyone can vote what ideas they wish are a success.
+So there are 30 teams that share their ideas with the Q community where then everyone can vote on what ideas they wish are a success.
 This allows a forum of people talking about each other’s projects to share insight on improving the service or product.
-It brings collective wisdom that can make big ideas become possible to work along with challenges that affect our health system and make the excitement of improving peoples lives.
+It brings collective wisdom that can make big ideas become possible to work along with challenges that affect our health system and make the excitement of improving people’s lives.

 Workshop Challenge

 The product I’ve developed is called Circle which is based around friendship circles where people will meet, gather and share ideas to create better chemistry and strong friendship groups to help each other on the journey to defeat loneliness.
-The individual will receive an invitation in a shape of a small box that has a friendship bracelet and QR code which you access the day before to show the location and what to bring with you for the event.
-The individual will follow the direction with their carers or guardian to the secret location where they will greet by a facilitator and their peers who will run the group session.
-The sessions may be to do with different activities from cooking to LEGO building where tasks can help build relationships and friendships which after will have a meal and get together to further people’s friendships and talk amongst each other about what they achieved on the day.
+The individual will receive an invitation in the shape of a small box that has a friendship bracelet and QR code which you access the day before to show the location and what to bring with you for the event.
+The individual will follow the directions of their carers or guardian to the secret location where they will be greeted by a facilitator and their peers who will run the group session.
+The sessions may be to do with different activities from cooking to LEGO building where tasks can help build relationships and friendships after will have a meal and get together to further people’s friendships and talk amongst each other about what they achieved on the day.
 This will be followed by sharing their experience through digital platforms like social media or a website that identifies the tasks they enjoyed on the day and be part of a network of people with similar backgrounds to their own.